 No Press – Don’t press down on burgers during cooking; flavorful juices can escape, resulting in dry burgers.

 Tender Measures – Beef steaks can be divided into two categories: tender and less tender.

-Tender Steaks – can be cooked using any method and can be cut into cubes for kabobs or strips for stir-fry.
+Tender Steaks – can be cooked using any method and cut into cubes for kabobs or strips for stir-fry.

 Less Tender Steaks – need to be braised or marinated in a tenderizing marinade.